 Dr. Forman S. Acton always said his education is what made him successful.
 In his memory, we award college scholarships to Salem's highest-achieving students, and we call these students Forman Scholars.

 Forman Scholars can receive $40,000 during their undergraduate college years.
-To be eligible, students must be in their junior year at Salem High School, or juniors living in Salem City and attending a school in the Salem County Vocational School District, or attending one of the public Salem County high schools open to enrollment to Salem residents.
+To be eligible, students must be attending Salem High School, or living in Salem City and attending a school in the Salem County Vocational School District, or attending one of the public Salem County high schools open to enrollment to Salem residents.
 Applicants must also meet certain academic and financial need requirements.
+Additionally, applicants must be enrolled in the foundation's Acorn Fund prior to submitting an application.

 If you have any questions about our scholarship programming, please contact Rick Wilson, Scholarship Director, at firstname.lastname@example.org